3 DAYS FROM $999

 Take your time over breakfast and relax as we sail into Nha Rong, the port for Ho Ch Minh City.
 Once known as Saigon, the city is Vietnam’s business and financial hub.

-Dinner is on board this evening, followed by an evening at leisure, or join our optional “Saigon by Night” tour, which features a water puppetry performance.
+Dinner is on board this evening, followed by an evening at leisure.

 Explore more of Ho Chi Minh City

 We’ve left this morning free so you can pursue your own interests here in Saigon.
 Perhaps you’ll nibble on exotic street food at the Ben Tranh Market, where your choices range from savory spring rolls to skewers of tarantulas and everything in between!
 Step back in time at the War Remnants Museum, or admire the masterworks at the Fine Arts Museum.
-Your onboard Vantage Concierge can assist with all your plans, or you may also join our exclusive optional tour of the Cu Chi Tunnels.
+Your onboard Vantage Concierge can assist with all your plans.
 You'll enjoy lunch on board before the Ocean Explorer departs Ho Chi Minh City, bound for Cambodia!

 Cruising the South China Sea and Gulf of Thailand